dbackowski/api-example/README.md

-Simple example of rails application for API:
+Simple example of rails application for API.

 Run in the console: